 - Support campus and community social entrepreneurs and the creation of social enterprises

 Interested in learning more about the emerging field of social entrepreneurship and innovation?
 Here’s how to get involved:

 Pop Up Lunch and Learns are events held for students and community members alike.
 Typically held around noon, Pop-Ups host local social entrepreneurs and community members, who share their stories and provide insight into the social innovation field.

 Social Venture Development is offered to all NC State students.
-With many different entrepreneurial competitions throughout the year, the Institute for Nonprofits is proud to offer coaching and development planning.
+With many different entrepreneurial competitions throughout the year, the Institute for Nonprofits offers coaching and development planning.
 We offer meetings for students who have completed business plans to students who just have an idea of a social venture.
 Check out some of our most popular competitions below!

-The Change Maker Portal is an upcoming online resource for NC State students.
-This portal will have articles, videos, and more to help students understand what social entrepreneurship is, as well as how they can get involved with it on campus and around the Triangle.
+The Change Maker Portal is an online resource for all NC State students interested in social innovation.
+This portal has articles, videos, books, and more to help students understand what social entrepreneurship is, as well as how they can get involved with it on campus and around the Triangle.
 Check it out today!